LachezarP/projectphp/README.md

 Adding the database:
 1. Extract the camping.zip in the htdoc folder of your XAMPP folder
 2. Go phpmyadmin page to import the database
-3. Click on import, then click on Browse.
+3. Click on Choose File, then click on Browse.
 4. Select the archive named “camping.sql.zip” which appears in the Camping folder
 5. Click on Go